Sunday, March 18, 2012

 Eye-teaming abilities (Binocularity)

-____ She repeart letters within words
+____ She repeats letters within words

 ____ She omits letters, numbers, or phrases